kidscancode/godot_recipes/src/content/3D/3d_align_surface.md

 ### Surface normals

 A *surface normal* is a unit vector ("normal vector" and "unit vector" mean the same thing) perpendicular to a surface.
 It shows which way the surface is facing.
-In the case of a Mesh, every surface has a normal pointing outward.
+In the case of a mesh, every surface has a normal pointing outward.

 ![alt](/godot_recipes/img/3d_kinematic_05.png)